lrspeiser/Geometry-Gated-Gravity/paper.md

 ---

-## 9. Why LogTail works
+## 9. Why G³ works

-**Mechanism.** The **additive tail in $v^2$** produces an isothermal‑like outer signature—**flat curves**—without inserting a halo mass distribution or modifying the Newtonian acceleration law.
+**Mechanism.** The geometry‑gated field yields an isothermal‑like outer signature—**flat curves**—without inserting a halo mass distribution or modifying the Newtonian acceleration law.
+In thin disks the mid‑plane solution reduces to the analytic LogTail surrogate.
 The smooth gate ensures **negligible inner impact**, aligning with Solar‑System and inner‑galaxy tests by construction.&#x20;

-**Contrast with MOND.** MOND enforces a universal scaling tied to $a_0$, whereas LogTail reaches flatness through a controlled tail that can be globally fit.
-Empirically, the *global* fits show LogTail’s edge in median accuracy on outer points and in preserving inner safety.&#x20;
+**Contrast with MOND.** MOND enforces a universal scaling tied to $a_0$, whereas G³ reaches flatness through a controlled, geometry‑gated response calibrated globally.
+Empirically, the *global* fits show G³’s surrogate matching MOND on SPARC outer medians while preserving inner safety.&#x20;

 ---